-6.2 6.4 Application of policy to Heritage buildings
+6.4 Application of Policy to Heritage Buildings

-- 6.24.1 This policy applies to heritage buildings in the same way it applies to all other buildings.
-Where Council receives information regarding buildings which have a heritage classification under Heritage New Zealand Pouhere Taonga, in addition to consulting with affected owners Council will consider seeking advice from Heritage New Zealand Pouhere Taonga.
-Council recognises heritage buildings as important infrastructure that add character and history to the district. - 6.4.2 Council recognises principles in section 4(2)(d) and (l) of the Act which illustrates, "the importance of recognising any special traditional and cultural aspects of the intended use of a building" and "the need to facilitate the preservation of buildings of significant cultural, historical, or heritage value" respectively. - 6.42.23 Council recognises heritage buildings as important infrastructure that add character and history to the district.
-This includes A number of heritage buildings are listed with the New Zealand Historic Places Trust and/or areas that may be referenced in are listed in 'Schedule 1 (Heritage Sites)' or Schedule 2 (Heritage waahi tapu) of the operative Matamata-Piako District Plan. - 6.24.34 Section 3.1.2 of the Operative Matamata-Piako District Plan (as at the date of this Policy) discusses 'Natural Environment and Heritage' issues and in particular Policy 2 states; "Activities in the Victorian/Edwardian areas of Te Aroha should be managed in such a way as to ensure their distinctive heritage character is fostered and enhanced".
-This policy recognises that parts of Te Aroha have a unique character which requires a broad unifying approach to control the use and management of public and privately owned properties to maintain and enhance the character of the whole area. - 6.24.45 Council will work with the building owner to ensure the development of appropriate management and planning for heritage buildings for their protection wherever possible.
-This will be achieved by: - a) Recognising the heritage buildings that exist in the district, as per the definition of heritage building in the Act. - b) Informing relevant statutory organisations, including Heritage New Zealand Pouhere Taonga, with regards to any listed building identified as Dangerous or Insanitary. - c) Ensuring the consideration of any advice received from Heritage New Zealand Pouhere Taonga or a professional conservation organisation or heritage professional (if relevant). - d) Consideration of any relevant conservation report, conservation plan, condition report, management plan, heritage assessment or other document. - e) Advising building owners of any funding assistance that may be available for heritage buildings to help with any costs to be incurred, either through Council (for example, the Natural, Cultural and Built Heritage Grant) or through an external organisation (for example, the Heritage New Zealand Pouhere Taonga National Heritage Preservation Incentive Fund and New Zealand Lotteries funds).
+- 6.4.1 This Policy applies to heritage buildings in the same way it applies to all other buildings. - 6.4.2 Council recognises principles in section 4(2)(d) and (l) of the Act which illustrates, "the importance of recognising any special traditional and cultural aspects of the intended use of a building" and "the need to facilitate the preservation of buildings of significant cultural, historical, or heritage value" respectively. - 6.4.3 Council recognises heritage buildings as important infrastructure that add character and history to the district.
+This includes heritage buildings listed with the New Zealand Historic Places Trust and/or areas that may be referenced in Schedule 1 (Heritage sites) or Schedule 2 (Heritage - waahi tapu) of the operative Matamata-Piako District Plan. - 6.4.4 Council will work with the building owner to ensure the development of appropriate management and planning for heritage buildings for their protection wherever possible.
+This will be achieved by:

+- a) Recognising the heritage buildings that exist in the district, as per the definition of heritage building in the Act. - b) Informing relevant statutory organisations, including Heritage New Zealand Pouhere Taonga, with regards to any listed building identified as Dangerous or Insanitary. - c) Ensuring the consideration of any advice received from Heritage New Zealand Pouhere Taonga or a professional conservation organisation or heritage professional (if relevant). - d) Consideration of any relevant conservation report, conservation plan, condition report, management plan, heritage assessment or other document. - e) Advising building owners of any funding assistance that may be available for heritage buildings to help with any costs to be incurred, either through Council (for example, the Natural, Cultural and Built Heritage Grant) or through an external organisation (for example, the Heritage New Zealand Pouhere Taonga National Heritage Preservation Incentive Fund and New Zealand Lotteries funds).